 The distinctive feature of this form of government is the strict separation between legislative and administrative functions.
 As a result, administrative responsibilities are vested in a full-time Township Manager while the Township Council is responsible for all legislative matters.

 Randolph Township enjoys a well-deserved reputation as a highly desirable community in which to live.
-Much of our success results from a team effort that includes our citizens and truly does make us a place “Where life is worth living.”
+Much of our success results from a team effort that includes our citizens and truly does make the township a great place to reside and grow a business.

 Randolph’s council-manager form of government calls for the partisan, at-large election of seven Township Council members, from whom the elected body selects one of its members to serve as mayor each year.

 The council represents the public and develops and adopts policies, resolves public issues, formulates township policy through motions, resolutions, and ordinances which reflect the needs of the public, and maintains a working knowledge of intergovernmental issues and how they will affect the Township of Randolph.
 Twelve separate advisory boards and committees assist policy formulation of the council.